 IPv4 - Summary

-The sudden growth in Internet users and its wide spread use has exponentially increase the number of devices which needs real and unique IP to be able to communicate.
-Gradually, an IP is required by almost every digital equipment which were made to ease human life, such as Mobile Phones, Cars and other electronic devices.
+The sudden growth in internet users and its wide spread use has exponentially increased the number of devices which needs real and unique IP to be able to communicate.
+Gradually, an IPS is required by almost every digital equipment which were made to ease human life, such as Mobile Phones, Cars and other electronic devices.
 The number of devices (other than computers/routers) expanded the demand for extra IP addresses, which were not considered earlier.

-Allocation of IPv4 is globally managed by Internet Assigned Numbers Authority (IANA) under coordination with Internet Corporation for Assigned Names and Numbers (ICANN).
-IANA works closely with Regional Internet Registries, which in turns are responsible for efficiently distribute IP address in their territories.
-There are five such RIR exist.
+Allocation of IPv4 is globally managed by Internet Assigned Numbers Authority (IANA) under coordination with the Internet Corporation for Assigned Names and Numbers (ICANN).
+IANA works closely with Regional Internet Registries, which in turns are responsible for efficiently distributing IP addresses in their territories.
+There are five such RIRS.
 According to IANA reports, all the IPv4 address blocks have been allocated.
-To cope up with the situation, as an early steps the following practices were being done:
+To cope up with the situation, the following practices were being done:

 Private IPs: Few blocks of IPs were declared for private use within a LAN so that the requirement for public IP addresses can be reduced.

 NAT: Network address translation is a mechanism by which multiple PCs/hosts with private IP addresses are enabled to access using one or few public IP addresses.

 Unused Public IPs were reclaimed by RIRs.